Esri/arcgis-maps-sdk-swift-samples/Shared/Samples/Display content of utility network container/README.md

 ## About the data

-The [Naperville electric network feature service](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer), hosted on ArcGIS Online, contains a utility network used to find associations shown in this sample and a web map portal item, [Naperville Electric Containers](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=813eda749a9444e4a9d833a4db19e1c8), that uses the same feature service endpoint, but displays only container features.
+The [Naperville electric network feature service](https://sampleserver7.arcgisonline.com/server/rest/services/UtilityNetwork/NapervilleElectric/FeatureServer), hosted on ArcGIS Online, contains a utility network used to find associations shown in this sample.
+The [Naperville Electric Containers](https://sampleserver7.arcgisonline.com/portal/home/item.html?id=813eda749a9444e4a9d833a4db19e1c8) web map portal item, uses the same feature service endpoint, but displays only container features.

 ## Tags